layik/layik.github.io/tutorials/datavis/README.md

 # stats, graphics etc
 ```

-This is actually not the most basic R barplot but OK we accept it:
+This is actually not the most basic R bar plot but OK we accept it:

 ``` r
 # create dummy data